Mahsak89/battleship-game/README.md

 ![Image](image/Rwd.png)

-Battleship is an online strategy board game in which you have to sink the hidden ships of your opponent.
-Think wisely and use battle tactics to defeat the computer.
+Battleship is an online strategy board game where you have to sink your opponent's hidden ships.
+Think smart and use battle tactics to defeat the computer.

 ## How to play
 ***
-Battleship is based on the classic pen and paper game.
+Battleship is based on the classic  pen-and-paper game.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).
-In this version,the ships are placed randomly for both computer board and the user board. the palayer can see where their ships are,demonstrated by an x sign, but they can not see where the computer's ship are.
-Wrong guesses are marked on the board with -.Hits are indicated by X.
-The player and the computer then take turns to make guesses and try to sink each other's battleship.
-The winner is the player who sinks all of their opponent's battleships first.
+In this version, the ships are randomly placed on both the computer's and the player's board.
+The player can see where his ships are, indicated by an X sign, but he cannot see where the computer's ships are.
+Wrong guesses are marked on the board with -.
+Hits are indicated by X. The player and the computer then take turns trying to sink each other's battleship.
+The player who sinks all of the opponent's ships first wins.

 ## Features
 ***
 ### ***Existing Features***